 This Atlas is the product of a statewide revision of Priority Habitat and Estimated Habitat boundaries to reflect the latest state-listed species data, understanding of species biology and habitat requirements, and GIS technology and data.

-Note: The following towns do not contain mapped habitat in the 14th Edition Atlas: Avon, Everett, Hopedale, Lawrence, North Reading, Salem, Seekonk, Somerville, Southborough, Swampscott, Watertown, Weston
+Note: The following towns do not contain mapped habitat in the 15th Edition Atlas: Avon, Chelsea, Everett, Hopedale, Marblehead, Seekonk, Somerville, Southborough, Swampscott, Watertown, Weston, Westwood, Whitman.

 An Introduction to the Threatened Turtles of Massachusetts is a great educational tool for teachers at all grade levels, nature centers, other educational institutions and the general public.
 This video provides an overview of general turtle biology, the threats that they face and suggests ways for each of us to help conserve Massachusetts' native turtles.